Alex Hutchinson (video game director): Career

 Hutchinson began his career in the games industry as a designer at Torus Games in Australia but quickly left for an opportunity at Electronic Arts subsidiary Maxis.
 There, he worked as a Lead Designer on the popular gaming series, The Sims, as well as leading the design on Spore.
 In 2008, he moved to Canada to take on a role as Creative Director at EA Montreal, working on Army of Two: The 40th Day.
 He later transitioned to Ubisoft Montreal, where he served as Creative Director for Assassin's Creed III and Far Cry 4.
 Assassin's Creed III was showcased at E3 2012, and Far Cry 4 at E3 2014, where it was presented by Hutchinson himself.

 In 2017, Hutchinson co-founded Typhoon Studios, a video game studio based in Montreal, with his partners Yassine Riahi and Reid Schneider.
 The studio gained attention when its first game, Journey to the Savage Planet, was announced at the 2018 Game Awards.
 In December 2019, Google, under its Stadia brand, acquired Typhoon Studios.
-Unfortunately, Typhoon Studios, along with Google's Stadia Games and Entertainment (SG&E) division, was shut down in February 2021.
+However, Typhoon Studios, along with Google's Stadia Games and Entertainment (SG&E) division, was shut down in February 2021.
 However, the development team behind Journey to the Savage Planet, including Hutchinson, Schneider, Yannick Simard, Erick Bilodeau, and Marc-Antoine Lussier, reunited and founded Raccoon Logic in 2021.